Nottingham Wine Estate

 We are looking to expand and diversify our activities to support the local ecosystem and allow others to enjoy the beauty of nature.
 We are particularly passionate about helping the local bee population.
 We now have 4 bee hives on the estate and are hoping to add to this.
 We can’t wait to try some delicious Wolds Wine Estate honey!

-An orchard will be planted at the end of 2021 and start of 2022.
-We will have a mixture of varieties of cider apple and perry pear trees.
+We planted a cider orchard in 2022.
+We have a mixture of varieties of cider apple and perry pear trees.
 From these we home to make our own single variety cider and perry along with some sweet and dry multi-varietal cider/perry.

-We have had sheep and pigs on the estate too.
+We have had pigs on the estate too.
 The pigs were particular favourites of our glampers.
-Unfortunately the pigs have now left – don’t ask to where in front of the kids… We plan on getting some more pigs ready for summer 2022.
+Unfortunately the pigs have now left – don’t ask to where in front of the kids… We plan on getting some more pigs once we can make a secure area for them.

 Our Vineyard & Wines